idelchi/gonc/README.md

 # gonc

-`gonc` is a simple command-line utility that provides secure file encryption with support for deterministic and non-deterministic modes.
+`gonc` is a simple command-line utility that provides secure file encryption, with support for deterministic and non-deterministic modes.

 It provides commands for encryption and decryption.